Egypt: Temples, Pyramids, the Nile and More

 Day 5:

-Day 5 was another day on the beach, but we didn’t even need to be on the beach to get spectacular views.
-Our hotel had a balcony overlooking the water and it was nice to get up and have some tea and coffee before starting our day.
+Day 5 was another day on the beach, but I didn’t even need to be on the beach to get spectacular views.
+The hotel room had a balcony overlooking the water and it was nice to get up and have some tea and coffee before starting our day.

 BA9C0A19-4B50-4844-848E-C6BC9AFA1609